 Set up a new or buy an existing LLP or Nameco?

-All new third party members of Lloyd’s invest in the Lloyd’s market on a limited liability basis through one of the three members’ agencies.
-The relationship between a member of Lloyd’s, their members’ agent and the syndicates is governed by standard underwriting agents’ agreements.
+All new third party private capital investors in the Lloyd’s market invest on a limited liability basis through one of the three members’ agents and the relationship is governed through a standard Members’ Agent’s Agreement.

-Alpha will help prospective new members make a decision on the most suitable underwriting vehicle to purchase or set up.
+Alpha will help a prospective new investor make a decision on the most appropriate underwriting vehicle (a Nameco or a LLP) and the most suitable method of entry (to purchase or to set up a LLV).

 It is very important to consider carefully whether to underwrite through a LLP or Nameco as this is dependent on each individual’s personal and financial circumstances.
 This decision must be made at the outset of the application as it is expensive and complicated to change the structure after set-up.